Microsoft/azure-docs.pt-pt/articles/data-factory/monitor-using-azure-monitor.md

 }
 ```

-#### <a name="get-information-about-diagnostics-settings-in-the-monitor-rest-api"></a>Obter informações sobre as configurações de diagnóstico na API REST do monitor
+#### <a name="get-information-about-diagnostics-settings-in-the-monitor-rest-api"></a>Obtenha informações sobre as definições de diagnóstico na API do Monitor REST

 ##### <a name="request"></a>Pedir